On weakly and strongly popular rankings: On the complexity of - wurv and - surv

-\subsection{$\NP$-hardness for $n=6$}
+\subsection{$\NP$-hardness for $k=6$}

-We now improve upon the $\NP$-hardness result of~\cite[Theorem 4]{VSW14} on the search version of 7-\textsc{aurv} from 7 voters to 6 voters, and also extend it to simply popular rankings with 6 or 7 voters.
+We now improve upon the $\NP$-hardness result of~\cite[Theorem 4]{VSW14} on the search version of 7-\textsc{wurv} from seven voters to six voters, and also extend it to strongly popular rankings with six or seven voters.

-\begin{theorem} The search versions of $6$-\textsc{aurv}, $6$-\textsc{surv}, and $7$-\textsc{surv} are all $\NP$-hard. \end{theorem} \begin{proof} We modify the proof from~\cite[Theorem 4]{VSW14}, which shows that the search version of $7$-\textsc{aurv} is $\NP$-hard.
-In that proof, 4 of the 7 voters have rankings $\pi_{1},\pi_{2},\pi_{3},\pi_{4}$, respectively, and the remaining 3 voters have ranking~$L(\sigma)$.
-The authors (implicitly) prove that it is $\NP$-hard to construct a ranking $\zeta$ that all 4 voters with rankings $\pi_{1},\pi_{2},\pi_{3},\pi_{4}$ prefer to~$L(\sigma)$.
-We will first show that $6$-\textsc{aurv} and $7$-\textsc{surv} both lead to this $\NP$-hard problem.
+\begin{theorem} The search versions of $6$-\textsc{wurv}, $6$-\textsc{surv}, and $7$-\textsc{surv} are all $\NP$-hard. \end{theorem} \begin{proof} To prove the claim we modify the proof from~\cite[Theorem 4]{VSW14}, which shows that the search version of $7$-\textsc{wurv} is $\NP$-hard.
+In that proof, four of the seven voters have rankings $\pi_{1},\pi_{2},\pi_{3},\pi_{4}$, respectively, and the remaining three voters have ranking~$L(\sigma)$.
+The authors (implicitly) prove that it is $\NP$-hard to construct a ranking $\zeta$ that all the four voters with rankings $\pi_{1},\pi_{2},\pi_{3},\pi_{4}$ prefer to~$L(\sigma)$.
+We use this \dmrev{to} show \dmrev{the} NP-hardness of $6$-\textsc{wurv} and $7$-\textsc{surv}.